Sept 24

 Frequently asked questions

-What is the difference between generative AI and agentic AI?
+What is the difference between AI agents and chatbots?

 More resources on modern ITSM

-Our break down of key AI technologies to improve IT support and agent productivity.
+Our break down of key AI technologies like AI assistants and AI agents to improve IT support productivity.

 Having a troop of AI agents at your disposal can help enterprises enhance service delivery and cut operational costs.
 We've curated the top enterprise use cases for you to get started..